Motion#

 set move velocity#

-The set move velocity block sets the default movement speed as a percentage.
+The set move velocity stack block sets the default movement velocity as a percentage.
 This will affect any following blocks related to moving.
 The default move velocity is 50%.

 set move melocity to 50% stack block#